University of Findlay: Mazza Museum

 The campus includes the Mazza Museum of International Art from Picture Books which contains the largest collection of children's book illustrations in the United States.
 It has the distinction of being the first teaching museum in the world, and one of the largest, specializing in original artwork from picture books.
 Its collection numbers more than 11,000 pieces from award-winning authors and artists.
 Its mission is to promote literacy through its educational programs and to collect, exhibit and preserve original art from children's books.

-Outside the classroom
+Student life

 There are nearly 100 student organizations, including special interest clubs, student media, student government, performing arts groups, service clubs, academic honorary organizations, spiritual life groups, Greek sororities and fraternities, club sports, and 25 intramural sports.
 The school also holds a variety of theater productions, art exhibits, and vocal and instrumental music concerts.